Is Pet Insurance Worth It? We’ve Got the Pros and Cons

 Have your pet seen by a vet if you haven’t done so within the past year.

-Most policies have waiting periods, which means you can’t get coverage immediately following an accident or illness.
-(This ensures people don’t sign up for coverage only when they know they need to cover a big bill.)
+Most pet insurance providers have waiting periods, which means you can’t get coverage immediately following an accident or illness.
+(This ensures people don’t sign up for pet insurance plans only when they know they need to cover a big bill.)
 So if you think you’d be interested in pet insurance, apply now before you end up needing it.